0zz5/0zz5/README.md

 # Hi, I'm 0zz5

 Roblox scripter (Luau).
-I build systems for games — I can develop modules, code.
+I build systems for game, I can develop modules, code.

 ## What I work with